TomonobuHayakawa/spresense/examples/audio_recorder/README.txt

 Build Kernel and SDK.
 Install 'nuttx.spk' to system.

-After that, you can see worker binary 'AACDEC', 'MP3DEC', 'OPUSDEC' in directory sdk/modules/audio/dsp.
+After that, you can see worker binary 'MP3ENC', 'OPUSENC', 'SRC' in directory sdk/modules/audio/dsp.
 Store worker binary, playlist and play contents in the path specified by option.
  - Default path
     worker binary : /mnt/vfat/bin
-    play list     : /mnt/vfat/playlist
-    contents      : /mnt/vfat/audio
+    contents      : /mnt/vfat/rec

 Execute
 --------------------------

-Type 'player' on nsh.
+Type 'recorder' on nsh.
-nsh>player

-The first content of playlist will be played for 10 seconds.
+nsh>recorder

+Audio from the microphone is recorded in the WAV file for 10 seconds.